ahmedmegahedd/softwareProject/README.md

-# 🎫 Ehgez Hafla – Online Event Ticketing System
+# 🎫 Tickify – Online Event Ticketing System

 ## 📌 Overview
-**Ehgez Hafla** is a full-stack MERN web application \ It enables users to browse, create, and book tickets for various events including concerts, sports, and theater shows.
+**Tickify** is a full-stack MERN web application.
+It enables users to browse, create, and book tickets for various events including concerts, sports, and theater shows.
+The UI features a modern orange and white theme for a vibrant, clean, and accessible experience.

 ---